JeffreyLeeLi/jeffreyleeli.github.io/_posts/2014-07-08-make-raspberry-pi-surfing.md

     Where you can ssh, there's no limits.

+The point here is: we are freed from UART cable.

 ## Upgrade

 Although alarmpi in SD Card is the latest `2014-06-01` version, we will upgrade the entire system, 'coz it's a rolling distribution.